-The Efficient Market Hypothesis (EMH) asserts that markets are efficient (from an informational point of view, which underpins passive management.
+The Efficient Market Hypothesis (EMH) asserts that markets are efficient.
 The passive investing strategy is built on the concept of “buy-and-hold,” or keeping an investment position for a lengthy period without worrying about market timing or acting on the bought position.
 This latter technique is frequently implemented through the purchase of exchange-traded funds (ETF) that aim to closely match a given benchmark to produce a performance that is comparable to the underlying index or benchmark.
 The index might be broad-based, such as the S&P500 index in the US equity market for instance, or more specialized, such as an index that monitors a specific sector or geographical zone.

 The active investing approach

 Active management is an approach for going beyond matching a benchmark’s performance and instead aiming to outperform it.
 The alpha may be calculated using the same CAPM model framework, by linking the expected return with the fund manager’s extra return on the portfolio’s overall performance (Jensen, 1968).
 The search for alpha is done through two very different types of investment approaches: stock picking and market timing.

 Stock picking is a method used by active managers to select assets based on a variety of variables such as their intrinsic value, the growth rate of dividends, and so on.
 Active managers use the fundamental analysis approach, which is based on the dissection of economic and financial data that may impact the asset price in the market.